openshift/openshift-origin-design/web-console/developer/advanced/advanced.md

 # Advanced
-Advanced is a primary nav item in the OpenShift Developer perspective.
+Advanced is a primary navigation item in the OpenShift Developer perspective.

 Clicking “Advanced” will open/close the advanced secondary navigation items